 The safety protocols and safeguards are designed to lessen damage.
 They cannot, however, totally eliminate the consequences of car accidents.

-It is estimated that the car seat laws in nearly half of all states are not sufficient enough to protect children in the case of a car accident.
+It is estimated that the car seat laws in nearly half of all states are insufficient to protect children in the case of a car accident.
 Part of this problem is due to the misapplication of laws.
 Often, states advocate for restraining devices that are premature or inadequate.

 Many states will even allow drivers to opt for booster seats or unnecessary adult restraint devices well before a child is large enough for these restraints to properly work.
 Parents are advised to be proactive about the safety of their children in order to minimize the possibility of injury.

 Parents can also consult car seat attorneys for important expert opinions.
 Many legal professionals are well-connected and can help.
-If lawyers can’t help, they may know people who can.
+If lawyers can’t help, they may know someone who can.

 Car Seat Age Law